simonmichael/hledger_site/Customize-default-CSV-account-names.md

 Normally when you see these, you will add CSV rules to set a more specific account name.
 But they should probably be configurable.
-Here are some ways to customize them when they do appear.
+Here are some ways to customize them for now.

 ## By CSV rule